LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	qp.pl

-Know issues in Qu-Prolog 9.7: (1) this version doesn't support static multifile predicates.
+Known issues in Qu-Prolog 9.7: (1) this version doesn't support static multifile predicates.
 This limitation may be fixed in later versions;
 (2) a bug in the Windows version of Qu-Prolog in the expansion of file paths containing environment variables prevents using it with Logtalk